jfrog/jfrog-cli/README.md

    --flat                        [Default: true]   If not set to true, and the upload path ends with a slash, artifacts are uploaded according to their file system hierarchy.
    --recursive                   [Default: true]   Set to false if you do not wish to collect artifacts in sub-directories to be uploaded to Bintray.
    --regexp                      [Default: false]  Set to true to use a regular expression instead of wildcards expression to collect artifacts to upload.
+   --threads                     [Default: 3] Number of artifacts to upload in parallel.
    --dry-run                     [Default: false]  Set to true to disable communication with Bintray.
 ```
 If the Bintray Package to which you're uploading does not exist, the CLI will try to create it.